Audrey Young: No ordinary Labour speech by Prime Minister Jacinda Ardern

 Ardern has said she will govern right up to election day in September, and this is what she means.

-It is going to be an ongoing problem for National leader Todd Muller, but it is not a problem for her.
+It is going to be an ongoing problem for Muller, but it is not a problem for her.